 The report also looks at the evidence base for the policy solutions that will either reduce the wealth gap or mitigate its impacts on other areas, and at the evidence on public attitudes to both the problem and the solutions (including new polling and focus group research on public understanding of the impacts of wealth inequality).

-During this webinar, the report’s analysis and recommendations will be discussed and situated within the wider context of the debate about inequality, poverty and the government's priorities and choices by an expert panel.
+During this webinar, the report’s analysis and recommendations were discussed and situated within the wider context of the debate about inequality, poverty and the government's priorities and choices by an expert panel.

-This event is being run in association with the Policy Institute at King's College London as part of our 'Fair Society' series.
+This event was run in association with the Policy Institute at King's College London as part of our 'Fair Society' series.

 Speakers